 Imagine that subprogram P calls another subprogram Q. A frame holding an activation of Q needs to be pushed on top of the stack, just above a frame holding an activation of P, as shown in Figure 8.1.
 As part of the calling process, P stores some information into the frame, such as the instruction counter and parameters, so that Q has enough information to start.
 After Q starts running, it enlarges the frame to make room for local variables, since only Q knows how many local variables it needs.
 Suppose that, after running for a while, Q is ready to return an answer to P. The evaluator must restore the stack pointer and the frame pointer to the top and bottom of the frame for P, so that P can continue.
 Setting the new stack pointer is easy: the top of P's frame is the same as the bottom of Q's frame, so it suffices to copy the frame pointer into the stack pointer.
 But how is the new value of the frame pointer, the bottom of P's frame, determined?
-A solution is to store the address of the bottom of P's frame at the bottom of P's frame, in a variable called the P-dynamic P-dynamic
+A solution is to store the address of the bottom of P's frame at the bottom of P's frame, in a variable called the dynamic link, and to copy that into the frame pointer.
+Figure 8.1 shows P's frame holding a dynamic link pointing to the bottom of P's frame.